Desert finch: Taxonomy

+Description

 It has an average wingspan of 26 cm.
 It has a stout black bill, black and white remiges and rectrices, and a slash of rosy-pink on each wing.
 The female is more dull in color than the male, but other than that the adult sexes are similar in color pattern.

+Ecology

-The bird is indeed a desert resident in areas where water is readily available, but it can also be found in low mountains and foothills, and in cultivated valleys.
-It feeds on seeds and the occasional insect.
-Nesting occurs in trees in the spring, often in fruit trees in orchards, and the female lays and incubates 4 to 6 pale green, lightly speckled eggs.
+The desert finch is indeed a desert resident in areas where water is readily available, but it can also be found in low mountains and foothills, and in cultivated valleys.

 This species does not migrate except locally.
 The desert finch congregates near rural and remote human settlements, and the well-watered orchard in otherwise arid land is an ideal habitat.
 It can be found in feeding in large flocks of its own species or mixed finch flocks.